 We have certainly experienced a wet winter and spring.
-When it’s wet outside, most of us look for tell-tale signs of a moisture problem like water infiltration or flooding.
-But did you know that this excess moisture may be affecting your building and the air you breathe in less obvious way?
+When it’s wet outside, most of us look for telltale signs of a moisture problem like water infiltration or flooding.
+But did you know that excess moisture can affect your building and Indoor Air Quality (IAQ) in less obvious ways?

 How your building breathes

 Let’s look first at this idea of your building “breathing”.
 Walls might seem solid, but did you know that air and water vapor are moving through your building’s wall systems right now?
 We call this process “breathing”.

 Temperature and percentage of humidity are the two factors that affect where air and water vapor will go.
 That means that rising temperatures and increased moisture in the spring affect how your building breathes.

 The general rule is that air (and water vapor) will try to move wherever there is less pressure.
 In the winter time, you have cold, damp weather outside and warm dry conditions inside.
 In this case, water vapor will try to get outside the building where air pressure is lower.

 In the summer time, this situation is reversed.
 You have hot, humid weather outside and cooler air inside.
 This means the pressure outside the building is much higher than inside, which encourages water vapor to travel inside the building.

 Spring time is a unique time when the pressure balance is constantly changing.
 You have lots of excess moisture (humidity) sitting outside and rising temperatures outside.
 When you have lots of excess moisture (like the precipitation we’ve had this year), you’re going to see that water vapor start trying to move inside in the form of water vapor.
 So even though you might not notice water infiltration or a leak, your building is probably taking on water that you cannot see.